andraugust/andraugust.github.io/statmech.md

 The kinetic theory of gases was one of the first attempts to model gases as large collections of small moving objects.
 The theory proposes that:

 * Gases are made of lots of very small particles moving in constant motion
-* The particles interact by colliding elastically with each other and the walls of a container
+* The particles interact by colliding elastically with each other and the walls of whatever container they're in
-* Macroscopic properties like pressure emerge through the collective interactions of the particles, specifically through momentum transfer
+* Macroscopic properties like pressure emerge through the collective interaction of these particles transferring momentum
-* The particles are at high enough energy and low enough density that Coulomb forces and quantum effects can be safely ignored
+* The particles are at high enough energy and low enough density that Coulomb forces and complicated quantum effects can be safely ignored
-* "Particles" can refer to atoms, molecules, photons, or anything else that does these things
+* "Particle" is a somewhat generic term for the microscopic constituents of bulk matter.
+Depending on the context, a particle could be an atom, molecule, photon, etc

 Let's see if we can use these assumptions to connect microscopic particle motion with macroscopic pressure.

+Pressure is given by

+$$
+P = F_x / \Delta A
+$$

-Pressure is given by $$P = F_x / \Delta A$$, where $$F_x$$ is the force over an area $$\Delta A$$ perpendicular to a direction $$x$$.
+where $$F_x$$ is the force over an area $$\Delta A$$ perpendicular to a direction $$x$$.
 Force is related to momentum by $$F_x = \Delta p_x / \Delta t $$, where $$\Delta p_x$$ is the change in a particles $$x$$-momentum when it collides with a wall, and $$\Delta t$$ is the time over which one collision occurs.

-The next step is to calculate $$\Delta t$$ and $$\Delta A$$, and plug them in to get pressure, but collisions happen nearly instantaneously, so $$\Delta t \rarr 0 $$, and collision areas are nearly points, so $$\Delta A \rarr 0$$, suggesting that pressure isn't well defined.
+The next step is to calculate $$\Delta t$$ and $$\Delta A$$, and plug them in to get pressure, but collisions happen nearly instantaneously, so $$\Delta t \rightarrow 0 $$, and collision areas are nearly points, so $$\Delta A \rightarrow 0$$, suggesting that pressure isn't well defined.
 For one particle this may be true, but for a continuous density of particles we can get a well defined formula for pressure.

 Instead of a single particle, consider a density of particles $$n = N/V$$ having speed density distribution $$f(v_x)$$.
 The number of particles with speed $$v_x$$ hitting area $$\Delta A$$ over time $$\Delta t$$ is